Remington Rolling Block rifle: Egypt, Ethiopia, and Sudan

-Great Britain and France
+Great Britain, Germany, and France

-The British Empire purchased rolling-blocks to arm the Egyptian Army during the 1870s.
-These were made in Liège, Belgium, in .43 Egyptian calibre and were issued with a sword bayonet.
-Rolling-block rifles were used against Muhammad Ahmad's Ansar Dervishes during the Mahdist War, including at the Siege of Khartoum where General Gordon met his end.
-Guns with decorative brass Islamic crescents and Arabic inscriptions on the buttstock are not uncommon on the collector's market.
+The German Empire’s colonial forces briefly used American Remington Rolling Block rifles before transitioning to German-made Mauser rifles, particularly the Schutztruppe in East Africa, initially issued the old American Remington Rolling Block rifles.
+These rifles had previously been used by Sudanese askaris under the Anglo-Egyptian forces, the German forces relied on these rifles temporarily due to availability constraints until they could be replaced by German Mauser models such as the JB71.
+Over time, the Schutztruppe transitioned to more modern rifles like the Gew71, Gew88, and eventually the Kar98az, which became standard by the outbreak of World War I.

 The French acquired 210,000 Egyptian rolling-block rifles to make up for a shortage of the standard-issue Chassepot and Tabatière rifles during the Franco-Prussian War.

 During World War I, the British Royal Navy purchased 4,500 rolling-block rifles in 7mm Mauser from Remington's leftover stock after production had ended, issuing them to the crews of minesweepers and Q-ships.
 In November 1914, production of the rolling-block was resumed, in the form of a French contract for rifles in 8×50mmR Lebel, designated by France as "Fusil Remington modèle 1914".
 100,291 such rifles were delivered by 1916, and used to equip rear-line troops.